You are here

 The staff

-In addition to the judges, the court has a staff of 49 persons, including the Registrar, the Deputy Registrar and 14 other attorneys-at-law.
-Thirteen of the attorneys-at-law perform the services of judicial clerks to the judges of the court.
-The fourteenth assists the Registrar in the administration of the registry.
+In addition to the judges, the court has a staff of 52 persons, including the Registrar, the Deputy Registrar and 16 other attorneys-at-law.
+Fifteen of the attorneys-at-law perform the services of judicial counsel to the judges of the court.
+The sixteenth assists the Registrar in the administration of the registry.

 Location